GeorgiosGoniotakis/python-hierarchy/README.md

 [![Build Status](https://travis-ci.org/GeorgiosGoniotakis/python-hierarchy.svg?branch=master)](https://travis-ci.org/GeorgiosGoniotakis/python-hierarchy)
 [![license: MIT](https://img.shields.io/badge/license-MIT-orange.svg)](https://opensource.org/licenses/MIT)

-python-hierarchy is a project which demonstrates proper architecture of a Python repository.
+python-hierarchy is a project which demonstrates commonly used architecture for Python repositories.
+This repository comes with a full [Medium post](https://medium.com/@GeorgiosGoniotakis/python-repository-structure-5015655cb9a7) discussing the nature and purpose of each individual file.
 Below you can find the proposed contents of a root README.md file.

 ## Installation